ill-look-later/art_as_programer/C_series_language/pointer_pointing_to_another_pointer.md

 else
   //return false
 ```
-have a nice day！ Huan.GOng
+have a nice day！ Huan.Gong